Why keeping your current residents is more important than ever.

 While those kinds of concessions can help both residents and operators in the short term, observers also point out that when markets normalize, the impacts of those steps will still be felt.

 “Short-term extensions usually come at a premium of $500 to $1,000 per month,” Galvin says.
 “But most owners are allowing short-term extensions right now with no premium because of the uncertainty for their residents.
-This empathy goes a long way, but the long-term effect of this strategy will adjust ideal expiration schedules and, in turn, impact the ability to raise the right thing to do for renters, but it will hurt the financials of the property down the road.”
+This empathy goes a long way, but the long-term effect of this strategy will adjust ideal expiration schedules and, in turn, impact the ability to raise rents in future years.
+It's definitely the right thing to do for renters, but it will hurt the financials of the property down the road.”

 Nowhere is that more apparent than in the B and C rental markets, where residents are more likely to hold hourly wage jobs and thus be more prone to feeling the impacts of the crisis.
 For those reasons, owners in those markets are even contemplating a future where rents actually go down.